awholemystery/AnimeRadio/README.md

 </p>

 # EmiRadio is a discord bot wich allows you to listen radio stations
-Made with heart and discord.js
+Made with heart and discord.js and some rice

 # Command List:
 EmiRadio has multiple prefixes, `+`, `emilia` and by mention.